Corset: 19th century

-For dress reformists of the late 19th century, corsets were a dangerous moral evil, promoting promiscuous views of female bodies and superficial dalliance with fashion whims.
-Health risks, such as damaged or rearranged internal organs, infertility, and inability to perform "womanly" duties, such as caring for children or cleaning house, were said to be caused by tightlacing, and that has been acknowledged by experts.
-However, tightlacing was very scandalous and was extremely uncommon.
-The large majority of women wore corsets every day without extreme detrimental effects.
-Eventually, the reformers' critique of the corset joined a throng of voices clamoring against tightlacing.
+Corset controversy and dress reform

+The new practice of tight-lacing instigated widespread controversy.
+Dress reformists claimed that the corset was prompted by vanity and foolishness, and harmful to health.
+The reported health risks included damaged and rearranged internal organs, compromised fertility; weakness and general depletion of health.
+Those who were pro-corset argued that it was required for stylish dress and had its own unique pleasures; dress historian David Kunzle theorized that some enthusiastic fans of tightlacing may have experienced sexual pleasure when tightlacing, or by rubbing against the front of the corset, which contributed to the moral outrage against the practice.

+The corset controversy was also closely tied to notions of social Darwinism and eugenics.
+The potential damage to the uterus, ovaries, and fetus was frequently pointed to as a danger to the race; i.e., the European race.
+Western women were thought to be weaker and more prone to birth complications than the ostensibly more vigorous, healthier, "primitive" races who did not wear corsets.
+Dress reformers exhorted readers to loosen their corsets, or risk destroying the "civilized" races.
+On the other hand, those who argued for the importance of corsets cited Darwinism as well, specifically the notion that women were less evolved and thus frailer, in need of the external support of a corset.

+The reformers' critique of the corset was one part of a throng of voices clamoring against tightlacing.
 Doctors counseled patients against it and journalists wrote articles condemning the vanity and frivolity of women who would sacrifice their health for the sake of fashion.
-While tightlacing is dangerous, it was fairly uncommon, and was seen as quite shocking by the majority of women, in addition to men.
-Whereas for many, corseting was accepted as necessary for health, support, and an upright military-style posture, dress reformers viewed tightlacing, especially at the height of the era of Victorian morality, as a sign of moral indecency.
+Although for many, corseting was accepted as necessary for health, propriety, and an upright military-style posture, dress reformers viewed tightlacing, especially at the height of the era of Victorian morality, as a sign of moral indecency.

-American women active in the anti-slavery and temperance movements, with experience in public speaking and political agitation, wore sensible clothing that would not restrict their movement, although corsets were a part of their wardrobe.
+American women active in the anti-slavery and temperance movements, with experience in public speaking and political agitation, advocated for and wore sensible clothing that would not restrict their movement, although corsets were a part of their wardrobe.
 While supporters of fashionable dress contended that corsets maintained an upright, "good figure", and were a necessary physical structure for a moral and well-ordered society, dress reformers maintained that women's fashions were not only physically detrimental, but "the results of male conspiracy to make women subservient by cultivating them in slave psychology".
 They believed a change in fashions could change the position of women in society, allowing for greater social mobility, independence from men and marriage, and the ability to work for wages, as well as physical movement and comfort.

 In 1873, Elizabeth Stuart Phelps Ward wrote:

-Despite those protests, little changed in fashion and undergarments up to 1900.
-During the Edwardian period, the straight-front corset (also known as the S-Curve corset) was introduced.
-That corset was straight in front, with a pronounced curve at the back that forced the upper body forward and the buttocks out.
-The style was worn from 1900 to 1908, and was originally conceived as a health corset, which was a type of corset made of wool and reinforced with cording, and promoted the alleged health benefits of wearing wool next to skin.
-It was sold as an alternative to the boned corset.
-However, the S-Curve corset became the framework for many ornate fashions in the late 1890s and 1900s.